Why you should listen to flight safety demos

 In any emergency landing, attendants will guide passengers on how to do the brace position correctly, and even run through practice runs during the descent.

-Both experts explained that the position is designed to minimise stress on the body during any descent and impact, reducing the chance of injuries such as whiplash.
+Both experts explain that the position is designed to minimise stress on the body during any descent and impact, reducing the chance of injuries such as whiplash.

 Leaving personal belongings